Ilfracombe Iron Company: Dam and waterwheel

 The plant was intended to make use of water power.
 A dam was constructed across Snowey's Creek, a perennial stream.
 The dam was about half a mile from the furnace and had a 50-foot wall.
 The water passed through a channel and into a flume with a fall of 97 feet.
-About half way along the flume a smaller horizontal waterwheel powered a sawmill, with the water continuing in the remaining part of the flume to the main waterwheel.
+About halfway along the flume, a smaller horizontal waterwheel powered a sawmill, with the water continuing in the remaining part of the flume to the main waterwheel.
 After the waterwheel, the water ran through an underground passage to flow into the creek.

 The waterwheel stood 120 feet from the furnace.
-It was 30 feet in diameter 4 feet wide, with 64 buckets and heavy cast iron bosses 3 feet in diameter through which the shaft passed.
+It was 30 feet in diameter and 4 feet wide, with 64 buckets and heavy cast-iron bosses 3 feet in diameter through which the shaft passed.
 This large waterwheel apparently was never used by the Ilfracombe Iron Co. but was later used to power a gold mine stamper battery.